 Pictured: A general view of the Westgate SuperBook in Las Vegas

-- Headed to Las Vegas for a sports betting trip?
+- Headed to Las Vegas to bet on March Madness?
 You're going to want to check out our ranking of the best sportsbooks in the city.

 - According to our staff, the Westgate Las Vegas SuperBook, Wynn Las Vegas and Caesars Palace top the list.

-When it comes to the best sportsbooks in Las Vegas, everybody seems to have an opinion.
+When it comes to the best sportsbooks for betting on March Madness in Las Vegas, everybody seems to have an opinion.
 Some people pick their favorite spot because it’s lucky, some may like a certain establishment because its easy to find seating, while others like shorter lines.
 Whatever your reason, the conversation seems to bring an array of betting personalities.